 Personal finance is personal.
 So when you have to call up a real person to deal with whatever financial hardship may have occurred, getting someone who’s reading off a script feels impersonal and uncomfortable.

 While Discover’s customer service is U.S.-based, you aren’t limited to the nine-to-five window to call.
 If you find out that your card has been lost or stolen at one in the morning, you can call and reach a real person.

 Or use Discover’s new freeze it option on your account, which automatically freezes your account if you misplace your card.

 Not only do Discover service representatives quickly answer your questions, but they also respond quickly to questions and concerns on social media.

 Forgiveness on first late payment

-Other than to report lost cards, a typical reason people call customer service is to ask forgiveness from late payments.
-Discover already has a built in forgiveness program.
+Other than to report lost cards, a typical reason people call customer service is to ask forgiveness for late payments.
+Discover already has a built-in forgiveness program.

 Typically, late payment fees run upwards of $35.
 But, with Discover, if it’s your first late payment you won’t have to pay any late fee and your credit report won’t be affected.